 "You will say then, 'Branches were broken off so that I could be grafted in.'
 Granted.
 But they were broken off because of unbelief, and you stand by faith.
 Do not be arrogant, but be afraid.
 For if God did not spare the natural branches, he will not spare you either.
 Consider therefore the kindness and sternness of God: sternness to those who fell, but kindness to you, provided that you continue in his kindness.
 Otherwise, you also will be cut off.
 And if they do not persist in unbelief, they will be grafted in, for God is able to graft them in again" (Rom.
 11:19-23).

 "Do you not know that the wicked will not inherit the kingdom of God?
-Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor male prostitutes nor homosexual offenders(42) nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God" (1 Cor.
+Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor male prostitutes nor homosexuals(42) nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God" (1 Cor.
 6:9, 10).

 "Anyone who runs ahead and does not continue in the teaching of Christ does not have God; whoever continues in the teaching has both the Father and the Son" (2 Jn.
 9).